Explore the flavors and tastes of Petite Sirah wine and find out how to pair it with food.

 Lodi and Central Valley, California, USA

-The inland valley regions of California, which include Lodi and Clarksburg AVAs, is where you’ll find many old workhorse Petite Sirah vines.
+The inland valley regions of California, which include Lodi and Clarksburg AVAs, are where you’ll find many old workhorse Petite Sirah vines.
 These wines have the same inky opaque color bursting with jammy fruit.
-Expect aromas of blackberry jam, brambles, black pepper along with notes of vanilla from oak aging.
-On the palate, rich and bold tannins compliment the sweet berry-like flavors and the acidity is smooth.
+Expect aromas of blackberry jam, brambles, and black pepper, along with notes of vanilla from oak aging.
+On the palate, rich and bold tannins complement the sweet berry-like flavors, and the acidity is smooth.

 Average price: $15–$20